Guardsquare/proguard/docs/md/index.md

 Typical applications:

-- Reducing the size of Android apps for faster downloads, shorter startup times, and smaller memory footprints.
+- Reducing the size of apps for faster downloads, shorter startup times, and smaller memory footprints.
 - Optimizing code for better performance on mobile devices.